elastisys/compliantkubernetes-apps/SECURITY.md

 **Important:** We ask you to not disclose the vulnerability before it has been fixed and announced, unless you received a response from the Elastisys security team that you can do so.

-## Security announcements
+## Security patches

-You can subscribe to our [mailing list](https://eepurl.com/ht4l5n) to receive updates via mail.
+To receive notification when we release security patches, watch the Releases of this GitHub repository.